FallenHvH/tophatter/README.md

 5. Profit

 #### NOTE: SQL database is a work in progress, will make a command to create all the tables and everything.
+#### NOTE2: Currently working on a rework of most of the bot, lots of optimizations and such

 # Contact
 Discord: Fallen#4585<br>